 Step 1: Create Tags

 Tags are a great way to organise your uploaded music.
 Live365’s flexible design allows you to create your own Tags for sorting and searching your music library.
 The method of sorting your library is up to you.
-Most commonly, Live365 users sort their media by genre but you could use your Tags organize your library according to track language, artist, decade or mood, for example.
+Most commonly, Live365 users sort their media by genre but you could use your Tags organize your library according to track language, artist, upload date, decade or mood, for example.
 Tags also aid in Playlist creation.

 To get started with Tags, click on the Media tab of the Navigation Bar on the left side of the Live365 interface, then select the Tags option.